spencerrrrrrrr/DevOpsCommands/whatLineIsItAnyway.md

 >Adds the current user to the Docker group.
 Follow up with the command below to avoid a common daemonize error

 `newgrp docker`
+>Logs in to docker group.
+If a daemon issue persists beyond the previous two steps, you may need to reboot your system.

 ### **Kubernetes**